Updated 10 December 2024

 Arabica and Robusta are the two most common coffee bean types in the world, but the quality of the cup they make is quite different.
 Only Arabica coffee beans can be classified as “specialty grade”; these are often described as being sweeter, smoother and more complex than Robusta.
 They are grown at higher altitudes, which enhances their unique flavour profile, and also contain a less intense caffeine form that’s more palatable.

-Opt for Arabica if you want the best coffee beans - your taste buds will thank you for it.
+Opt for Arabica coffee beans if you want the best - your taste buds will thank you for it.

 Robusta beans, on the other hand, are grown at lower altitudes and have a much stronger taste due to their higher caffeine levels.
 Robusta coffee tastes earthier and more bitter, and is often found in instant coffees as it’s less expensive.

-Will & Co uses 100% specialty grade Arabica coffee in all our blends and singles.
+Will & Co uses 100% specialty grade Arabica coffee in all our espresso blends and singles.
 That’s a big part of our mission to share the world’s greatest coffees with the world’s greatest humans.

 What are specialty beans?

-Long story short, speciality grade coffee beans are the best of the best.
+Long story short, specialty grade coffee beans are the best of the best.
 “Specialty” describes a particular coffee made from the most premium quality beans grown in ideal conditions with tender loving care by experienced coffee farmers.

-A speciality-grade rating refers to Arabica coffees that score 80 or more on a 100-point scale assessed by professionals known as Q-Graders, who are skilled in sensory evaluation of green coffee (they’re basically the wine sommelier equivalent to the coffee industry).
+A specialty-grade rating refers to Arabica coffees that score 80 or more on a 100-point scale assessed by professionals known as Q-Graders, who are skilled in sensory evaluation of green coffee (they’re basically the wine sommelier equivalent to the coffee industry).

 If you’re keen to learn more about Arabica coffee beans, check out our blog: What’s all the fuss about specialty coffee?